nolkasaur/Facebook-Leak-Data-Metrics/README.md

 # Facebook-Leak-Data-Metrics

-Analysis of the 2019 Facebook data dump (more specifically Portugal).
+Visualization of the 2019 Facebook data dump (more specifically Portugal).
 Will not share the actual data here for security and legal reasons.
 I used matplotlib and numpy.

 ![Sex Metrics](sex.png)